 After an Employee accrues a maximum of 80 hours of comp time, they will be paid for all additional overtime worked.
-You may be paid at anytime for accrued comp time.
+You may be paid at anytime for accrued comp time at the County Commission's discretion.
 Payment will be at your regular rate of pay at the time payment is made.

-Amendment #1 (See Revision # Signed on 06/22/2015)
+Amendment #1 (See Revision # Signed on 06/22/2015